AterLux/PhpSimpleExpression/README.md

 Numeric constants starts with digit and can contain decimal point.
 String constants are enclosed in single or double quotes (`'` or `"`).
 To escape the quotes symbol itself it can be typed twice.
-Identifiers are starts with a letter or underscore
+Identifiers contain letters or underscore, and can contain digits (except for first char)

 Priority of operations (from highest to lowest):
 1. Expressions in **parentheses** are calculated first;